-The following discussion describes certain U.S. federal income tax consequences of your purchase, ownership and disposition of a Note acquired at the issue price pursuant to this offering.
+The following discussion describes the material U.S. federal income tax consequences of your purchase, ownership and disposition of a Note acquired at the issue price pursuant to this offering.
 The discussion is based on the provisions of the U.S. Internal Revenue Code of 1986, as amended (the "Code"), and the regulations promulgated thereunder by the U.S. Department of the Treasury (the "Treasury Regulations"), rulings and judicial decisions interpreting the Code as of the date that this Offering Circular was issued.
 These authorities may be repealed, revoked or modified, possibly with retroactive effect, so the discussion below might not be reliable in the future.
-This discussion does not cover any U.S. state, U.S. local or non-U.S. tax issues, nor does it cover issues under the U.S. federal estate or gift tax laws or the Medicare tax on net investment income.
+This discussion does not cover any U.S. state, U.S. local or non-U.S. tax issues, nor does it cover issues under the U.S. federal estate or gift tax laws.